callback85/archoid/README.markdown

 Your device:

 - has got a large (4gb+) sdcard and a usb storage mode
-- has been rooted + busyboxed properly
+- has been rooted & busyboxed properly
 - has usb debug enabled

 You:
-- have installed, configured and learned adb + gparted
+- have installed, configured and learned adb & gparted
 - have read, analyzed and understood archoid.sh
 - have a backup of all your precious data
-- are not going to run this from root in a chroot on a real pc
+- are not going to run this as root in a chroot on a real pc

 Prepare your device